Fellowship-of-turing/Namsor_2.1_api/source/index.md

-*Infer the likely country of origin of up to 100 names, detecting automatically the cultural context.*
+*Returns the most likely country of origin of up to 100 first names and a last names.
+Note that the "Diaspora" endpoint may be better suited for countries like U.S.A, Canada, Australia, New-Zealand and other melting-pots.*

 > Body parameter